Best women's cycling shorts 2025: Padded bib shorts to keep you comfy on the bike

 Reasons to avoid

 You don't have to pay a fortune to get a versatile pair of cycling bib shorts that are well-designed and thought-out.
-Endura's FS260-Pro DS bib shorts, for example, come with a modest price tag compared to some of the options listed here, and yet they offer an extremely comfortable fit, along with one of the ultimate things we look for in women's bib shorts: a pet-friendly design.
+Endura's FS260-Pro DS bib shorts, for example, come with a modest price tag compared to some of the options listed here, and yet they offer an extremely comfortable fit, along with one of the ultimate things we look for in women's bib shorts: a great comfort break feature.

 Of course, because these shorts are more affordable than some of the others listed here, they don't offer as much in the way of compression or breathability, as the fabrics are less technical.
-Also, Endura's chamois pads often tend to measure up a little wide compared to other brands, so this may not work for some.
+Also, Endura's chamois pads often tend to measure up a little wide compared to other brands, so this may not work for some but these are a great pair of entry level shorts.

 Specifications